niranjan94/show-java/README.md

 ## Known Issues ##
 1. Does not work with system applications in most of the phones (especially ones that are not de-odexed).
-2. java.lang.OutOfMemoryError crashes when decompiling large apps on a mobile phone with low ram and Java VM Heap space.
+2. Slow on phones with single core processors.

 ## Contributing to ShowJava ##